The inspection plan is today’s property maintenance darling.

 The right way to approach “Who”

-Once you know what components to inspect and what information to record, you’re ready to identify who will inspect each component.
+Once you know what components to inspect and what information to record, you’re ready to identify who will examine each part.

 At this point, you don’t have to assign individuals.
 But you do need to decide what type of person will, and there are two general options: •